News

 Qatar student describes hope, adaptation as Iran war settlement stalls

 Heciel Nieves Bonilla, News Editor Andrew Kerley, Executive Editor VCU’s payroll shows a substantial gap between the salaries of administrators and other staff.
 Data shows that gap has increased nationwide, and VCU salaries are consistent with those of other universities — with some notable exceptions.
-The CT obtained VCU and VCU Health’s payroll for active employees as of April 2026 through a Freedom of Information Act request.
+The CT obtained VCU’s stated payroll for active employees as of April 2026 through a Freedom of Information Act request.
 It includes the salaries of 7,925 employees who make more than $10,000 per year.
-CLICK HERE TO VIEW THE PAYROLL The median salary earned across all listed employees at VCU and VCU Health is $74,257, and the average is $91,149.
+CLICK HERE TO VIEW THE PAYROLL The median salary earned across all employees at VCU as-listed is $74,257, and the average is $91,149.
+Those figures, and the following averages, only include the university — not VCU Health.
 The average salary for professors of any type is $167,984, according to an analysis by The CT.
-An assistant professor’s average salary was less than half that, at $82,277.
+An assistant professor’s average salary was less than half that at $82,277.
 The average associate professor makes $106,388.
 Highest earners and administrators Employees with “chair” in their title, such as department, division or program leads, make an average of $201,194.
 The average employee with “dean” in their title makes $413,750.
 There is noticeable variation in the salaries deans receive.
-College of Humanities and Sciences dean Catherine Ingrassia is the lowest-paid at $227,150 — more than any
+College of Humanities and Sciences dean Catherine Ingrassia

 Virginia lawmakers bluntly decline Spanberger’s cannabis bill changes